Exercises for the Elderly

 Aerobics.
 There are many aerobics options for seniors including water aerobics and dance cardio.
-If full-body movements aren’t an option for the senior, there are exercises that can be done while seated to help build cardio strength.
-If possible, the following types of exercises are great to try:
+If full-body movements aren’t an option, there are exercises that can be done while seated to help build cardio strength.

-Resistance Exercises: To build strength in muscle tissue, exercising with resistance weights, like elastic bands, can help.
-These bands can be obtained in a variety of tensile strengths for different strength levels.
-The Journal of Gerontology: Biological Sciences states that even as little as one day per week of strength training helps enhance independence for older adults while reducing the risk of injury.
+Resistance Exercises.
+Exercises with resistance weights, like elastic bands, can help build strength.
+The bands come in a variety of tensile strength levels.
+Even a day per week of strength training can help reduce the risk of injury.

-Flexibility Exercises: Stretching is great for improving flexibility and freedom of movement.
-Search for yoga classes at a local senior or recreation center can be a great way to socialize while building flexibility.
+Flexibility Exercises.
+Stretching is great for improving flexibility and freedom of movement.
+Taking a yoga class at a local senior or recreation center can be a great way to socialize while building flexibility.

-- Engage in the exercise program with your senior loved one.
-It’s always more fun to exercise with a buddy.
+- Engage in the exercise program with your loved one.
+It’s more fun to exercise with a buddy.

-- Hire a trusted caregiver to engage in a senior exercise program with your loved one
+- Hire a trusted caregiver to engage in the elderly exercise program with your loved one.

-- Turn on his or her favorite, upbeat music while exercising.
+- Turn on his/her favorite, upbeat music while exercising.

 - Set aside dedicated time each day for exercise, and make sure to keep it a priority.

-- Consider offering incentives or rewards for attaining milestones for motivation.
+- Offer incentives or rewards for attaining milestones for motivation.

-Comprehensive Home Care can recommend ideas to help your loved one increase activity levels, contact the Charlotte, NC home care experts at Comprehensive Home Care.
-Our professional in-home caregivers are experienced in helping older adults thrive and enhance their overall health and wellbeing, and we love nothing more than knowing the seniors within our care are healthy and enjoying life to the fullest!
-Contact us at 704-333-5214 for more information on setting up an elderly exercise program to improve life for your senior loved one!
+Comprehensive Home Care can recommend ideas to help your loved one increase activity levels.
+There’s nothing we love more than knowing the seniors in our care are healthy and enjoying life to the fullest!
+Contact us here or call us at 704-333-521to set up an elderly exercise program to improve life for your loved one!